Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/How to keep your Python code tidy with 4 easy tips/index.md

 I hope these tips help you keep your code clean and readable.
 Not only to optimize your workflow but also to save you some serious debugging effort in the future.
 Check out my [Github repository]( https://github.com/Guillermo-Hidalgo-Gadea/UQOAB/tree/main/Pose%20Analysis) for all files described above, sample dataset and output video.

 *Let me know on [Twitter](https://twitter.com/G_HidalgoGadea) if you found this guide useful or would like to have a more detailed discussion on any of the methods used above.*

+<script data-name="BMC-Widget" data-cfasync="false" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="g.hidalgogadea" data-description="Support me on Buy me a coffee!" data-message="Thanks for visiting!
+If you like the website, consider buying me a coffee.
+Add a note and we could have it together via video call." data-color="#FFDD00" data-position="Right" data-x_margin="18" data-y_margin="18"></script>